 Best sites for learning about green tea and herbal teas

 For a quick introduction to the reported benefits of green tea, Medical News Today is a good place to start.
 This site touches on the main illnesses that green tea is reported to influence: cancer, cardiovascular disease and Type 2 diabetes.
 You’ll also find a handy nutritional breakdown to refer to.
 WebMD also has a handy guide to the potential beneficial effects of green tea, with details on how it can influence your cells, metabolism and mental health.

 Both of these websites, however, are US-based and it’s worth noting that British dieticians and nutritionists have been more circumspect.
 This NHS article on green tea takes a look at these claims and assesses whether green tea is really a “superfood” or just a tasty alternative to black tea.
 And if you’re keen to find out more about where green tea comes from, Twinings’ green tea guide is a must-read.

 Looking for advice on what herbal teas to drink?
-This Marie Claire article on the seven best herbal teas has some great tips: chamomile tea, for example, is known for its relaxing qualities, while dandelion tea is good for cleansing the liver.
-For more herbal tea inspiration, take a look at the top 10 herbal tea guides from Vogue and The Independent – both of which recommend an excellent selection of teas with a wide range of health-giving properties.
+Chamomile tea, for example, is known for its relaxing qualities, while dandelion tea is good for cleansing the liver.
+For more herbal tea inspiration, take a look at the top 10 herbal tea guides from The Independent which recommend an excellent selection of teas with a wide range of health-giving properties.

 Where to buy healthy teas online